zsxing99/Takedown-script/Readme.md

 this [tutorial](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).

 The implementation only returns the list of max 100 search results.
-It is very uncommon that will be more than 50 repos or codes result that match a specific pattern.
+It is very uncommon that will be more than 50 repos or codes results that match a very specific pattern.
 Your search is either too broader(so narrow the search down), or your work is entirely leaked.
 I might consider raise the limit in the future.